narma/har_timing/README.md

 ==========

 Get timing stats from HTTP Archive Format, known as [HAR].
-It's available via chromium in developer tools or firefox with firebug addon.

 HAR supports in chromium or google chrome via developer tools and firefox with firebug addon.